 C-2 Lighting Applicant shall minimize adverse light impacts to Pueblo County residents during night time hours.

-PROJECT DETAIL 1. lighting y with applicable Codes, Standards, Laws and Regulations relating to providing for the safety of persons or property, or to the protection of property from e, injury, or loss.
-2. property owners within 500 feet of the site 48 hours prior to any night work, in the case of emergency night work.
-3. lighting to prevent spillover, nuisance, or hazard effects of light and glare on nt locations and uses of land.
-4. areas a is requi directly adjacer n, to the extent practical, lighting used for security around equipment storage away from residences and oncoming traffic.
-The use of cut-off type luminaires ired.
-Light bulbs and light sources shall be shielded so that they are not visible from any adjacent lot or public roadway.
-Spillover of lighting for at properties will not exceed one-half of one (.50) footcandle measured at any on feet (10') beyond a property line.
-5. (typical e individual light sources not exceeding 150,000 lumens per light source of a 1250W metal halide light).
-Light standards will not exceed 24 feet in Generators used to power light sources will not exceed 70 dB at 25 feet from rce.
+- Comply with applicable Codes, Standards, Laws and Regulations relating to providing lighting for the safety of persons or property, or to the protection of property from damage, injury, or loss. - 2.
+Notify property owners within 500 feet of the site 48 hours prior to any night work, except in the case of emergency night work. - 3.
+Design lighting to prevent spillover, nuisance, or hazard effects of light and glare on adjacent locations and uses of land. - 4.
+Position, to the extent practical, lighting used for security around equipment storage areas away from residences and oncoming traffic.
+The use of cut-off type luminaires is required.
+Light bulbs and light sources shall be shielded so that they are not directly visible from any adjacent lot or public roadway.
+Spillover of lighting for adjacent properties will not exceed one-half of one (.50) footcandle measured at any point ten feet (10') beyond a property line. - 5.
+Provide individual light sources not exceeding 150,000 lumens per light source (typical of a 1250W metal halide light).
+Light standards will not exceed 24 feet in height.
+Generators used to power light sources will not exceed 70 dB at 25 feet from the source.